 Using water is by far the best environmentally friendly way of getting rid of weeds.
 In case a patch is left, you can simply reseed with good quality grass seeds.

 You can also use a hand sprayer to apply the mixture.
-To ensure the surrounding grass is not affected, you can use plastic to cover it.
+To ensure the surrounding grass is not affected, you can use plastic to over it.

 One thing you need to look out for is the surrounding plants or grasses that you don’t want to harm.
 A clever technique is to cover the area around the weed with plastic.